adamkashani/WhatsApp/README.txt

 the apps communicate with pubsub redis DB - for example you can run two servers(server1 and server2) and to see the apps communicate

-platforms i've used:
+platforms i've used in this project:

 node.js server side
-angular6 client side
+angular7 client side
 redis NO-SQL DB